Tai Chi Overview

 – walking, balance, mobility in the 50-90 age group, falls prevention, low impact exercise.
 We have many testimonials from people who have found improved balance and agility following their Tai Chi practice.
 Developing habits of good body usage in earlier years – from teens onward – can enable practitioners to learn to look after themselves whatever they do and to manage health issues as they arise throughout their lives.

-We offer an advisory service to Health and other professionals interested in the use of Tai Chi in their area of work.
+We offer a consultancy/advisory service to Health and other professionals interested in the use of Tai Chi in their area of work.
 E.g. Health service providers, GP Trusts, NHS, private organisations – Carer and Disability groups – for falls prevention, stress management, health and mobility programs.
 This can cover:

 - Tai Chi – what it involves, why it may be beneficial